Why would an organization promoting education in young children actually recommend screen time in the classroom?

 My grandfather was the first person on his block to buy a television.
+It was a Freed Eisemann.
+His friend and neighbor, Morris Wigler, got it for them.
+My dad was excited.
+They owned the Rolls Royce of TVs, even though it kept breaking.
+The TV was a small screen mounted in a big cabinet.
+A solid piece of furniture.
 This entertainment in a box heralded the future, and people thought watching television would make Americans smarter!
 More sophisticated!
 More knowledgable!

-Maybe some educational television do help American learn more about the world and be more educated but I’m skeptical.
+Maybe some educational television does help Americans learn more about the world and be more educated.
+I don’t know.
+I’m skeptical.

-And it’s indisputable that television is helping make our children fat, sluggish, uncreative, and unable to entertain themselves.
+And it’s indisputable that screen time is helping make our children fat, sluggish, uncreative, and unable to entertain themselves.

 Our children suffer from nature deficit disorder and a lack of vitamin D because they spend so little time outside (and use too much carcinogenic sunscreen when they do, but that’s a rant for another post.)

-According to a Kaiser report, the average 8-year-old spends 7 hours and 38 minutes using media, that is, in front of a screen (or maybe in front of two or three screens since so many kids multi-media task) EVERY SINGLE DAY.
+According to a Kaiser report, the average 8-year-old spends 7 hours and 38 minutes using media.
+An 8-year-old child in America is in front of a screen (or maybe in front of two or three screens since so many kids multi-media task) every single day.

 They don’t need television or computers, or video games, or iPods or iPhones or any other digital technology.